Prickly City: Controversies

 The Chicago Tribune refused to run the February 7, 2005 strip, which inaccurately quoted Ted Kennedy.
 According to Stantis, the syndicate erroneously added quote marks to the dialogue without his permission.
 Later that year The Seattle Times refused to run a series of strips about the Terri Schiavo case.
 Later, a series of strips beginning August 25, 2008, accused the attendees of the 2008 Democratic National Convention of being communists.

-Tributes

-Prickly City has paid tribute to the passing of famous people during 2006.
-On July 31, they paid tribute to Hooters president Robert H. Brooks.
-Frank and Ernest cartoonist Bob Thaves was remembered in the September 10, 2006, edition.

-On September 16, 2019, the strip paid tribute to comics syndicate editor Lee Salem.

-On February 13, 2021, the strip paid tribute to baseball player Hank Aaron.